4 steps that ensure your recruitment process is GDPR compliant

 When someone’s personal information is no longer relevant to you and your organisation no longer has a legitimate need for retaining someone’s data, you must delete it.

-- Make note of when data is received and for how long it can be retained
+- Implement an ATS to monitor when data is received and for how long it can be retained

 - Delete, or move to an encrypted and managed archive